CallMeNachos/elt-crypto/README.md

 2 - Find a way to connect dbt with Duckdb database in order to run the dbt models

-4 - Enhance incremental ingestion
+4 - Enhance incremental ingestion and transformation

 3 - Enable the Airflow DAG with the ELT
+* Let the liberty of choosing the coin, the number of day and the date to get the data.